SiliconLabsSoftware/sisdk-prerelease/platform_sample_app/app/common/example/blink_pwm_freertos/readme.md

-# Blink PWM Bare Metal
+# Blink PWM FreeRTOS

-This sample application demonstrates LED blink using PWM in a bare metal environment.
+This sample application demonstrates LED blink using PWM in a FreeRTOS environment.
 PWM inputs and PWM LED instance can be configured in the `blink_pwm_app.c` file.

 ## Requirements